Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

     Max(wipe the sleep from his eye): My name is Max Akinosun.

-    Max(smiling): In case your wonder If I'm related to Jax, the cybervator that I share the same last name with.
+    Max(smiling): In case your wondering I amm related to Jax, the cybervator that I share the same last name with.

-    Max: Well long story short as you all know Cybervators only make up 1% of the population and even fewer get a chance to compete in the Cyber.Fighter Championships.
+    Max: Well long story short as you all know Cybervators only make up 1% of the population.
+144,000 to be exact and even fewer get a chance to compete in the Cyber.Fighter Championships.
 You are either lucky enough to be born a cybervator or not

     Max: They're the only ones that can use a cyber.beast to its full potential